 April 11, 2022

-Managing stress is no easy feat, especially because stressors are all around us—from the moment we wake up in the morning to the time we turn in for the night.
-Whether it’s something relatively insignificant like a traffic jam or life-altering due to a lost loved one, stress constantly chips away at physical, mental, and emotional health.
+Managing stress is no easy feat, especially because stressors are all around us from the moment we wake up to the time we turn in for the night.
+Whether it’s something relatively insignificant, like a traffic jam, or life-altering due to a lost loved one, stress constantly chips away at physical, mental, and emotional health.
 At its worst, chronic stress may affect your brain and cognitive function–which is why it’s crucial to understand the mechanisms of stress and manage it.

 Researchers theorize this is a result of redirected energy in the brain.
-Instead of feeding areas of the brain that control memory or executive function, energy routes to parts of the brain that react to stress.
+Instead of feeding areas of the brain that control memory or executive function, our energy gets routed to parts of the brain that react to stress.
 Essentially, the brain puts itself in survival mode.

-Long-term chronic stress takes even more of a neurological toll, impacting cognitive function, attention, and memory and ultimately raising risk of dementia and Alzheimer’s disease.
+Long-term chronic stress takes even more of a neurological toll, impacting cognitive function, attention, and memory, ultimately raising the risk of developing dementia and Alzheimer’s disease.
 Numerous studies reveal stress-induced effects on the brain, including:

 1) Brain cell death.
 A well-respected study in rats showed that while stress did not delay the initial production of neurons, those cells suffered a marked reduction within a week of a stressful event.